 Windscreen damage is a very common occurrence in vehicles.
-As a result there are thousands of windscreen damage insurance claims filed every year.
+As a result, there are thousands of windscreen damage insurance claims filed every year.

 But what happens if you don’t have windscreen insurance on your vehicle and you run into such damage?
-Maybe the thought of doing the repair yourself has crossed your mind.
+Maybe the thought of doing the repair yourself have crossed your mind.
 Maybe you are seriously considering it.

 However, a big question lurks in the back of your mind.
 How safe is DIY windscreen replacement?